solidjs/solid/documentation/state.md

 // }
 ```

+## Modifiers

+This library also provides a state setter modifiers which can optionally be included to provide different behavior when setting state.

+### `produce(state => void)`

-Additionally supports a batched mutable form when the setter does not return a value..
+Solid supports a ImmerJS style mutable form with the produce modifier.

 ```js
 const [state, setState] = createState({